mmlacak/crochess/docs/source/libcc/ccchecks.rst

     :param rook_dest: Rook's destination field after castling.
     :returns: :c:data:`true` if pieces can castle from given position, :c:data:`false` otherwise.

+.. _lbl-libcc-ccchecks-functions-finders:

+Finders
+^^^^^^^

 .. c:function:: bool cc_find_en_passant_target( CcChessboard * cb, CcPieceTagType capturing, CcActivationDesc act_desc, bool is_first_ply, CcPos destination, CcPosDesc * target__o )

     Function finds a private to be captured by en passant, its location and tag.

     .. note::

         Function assumes that it's called when :c:var:`capturing` private is "in-the-air", but all other pieces are still in their original positions, including encountered piece at :c:var:`destination` capture-field, and target (i.e. to be captured) private.

     :param cb: Current chessboard.
     :param capturing: A moving private, capturing en passant.